 Tourism is an activity with potential for delivering economic growth in the Plan Area.
-This includes the provision of accommodation, as current demand appears to exceed supply.
 Visitors to the area can bring significant spend that can support existing businesses and deliver new jobs, one of the main objectives of the NDP.

 Policy R.4 - Tourist accommodation and facilities